Dermatofibrosarcoma protuberans: Radiation therapy

-DFSP is a radioresponsive tumor, radiation therapy (RT) is not used as the first choice for treatment.
+DFSP is a radioresponsive tumor; radiation therapy (RT) is not used as the first choice for treatment.
 Conservative resection through MMS or WLE is attempted first.
-If clear margins are not achieved RT, or Chemotherapy is recommended.
+If clear margins are not achieved RT, or chemotherapy is recommended.

 Chemotherapy

 DFSP was previously regarded and nonresponsive to standard chemotherapy.
 In 2006 the US FDA approved (imatinib mesylate) for the treatment of DFSP.
-As is true for all medicinal drugs that have a name that ends in "ib," imatinib is a small molecular pathway inhibitor; imatinib inhibits tyrosine kinase.
+As is true for all medicinal drugs with name ending in "ib," imatinib is a small molecular pathway inhibitor; imatinib inhibits tyrosine kinase.
 It may be able to induce tumor regression in patients with recurrent DFSP, unresectable DFSP, or metastatic DFSP.
 There is clinical evidence that imatinib, which inhibits PDGF-receptors, may be effective for tumors positive for the t(17;22) translocation.
-It is suggested that imatinib may be a treatment for challenging, locally advanced disease and in the rare metastatic cases It was approved for use by adult patients with unresectable, recurrent and/or metastatic dermatofibrosarcoma protuberans (DFSP).
+It is suggested that imatinib may be a treatment for challenging, locally advanced disease and in the rare metastatic cases.
+It was approved for use by adult patients with unresectable, recurrent and/or metastatic dermatofibrosarcoma protuberans (DFSP).